sumup/sumup-ios-sdk/README.md

 When setting up the `SMPCheckoutRequest` object, the following optional parameters can be included:

 ##### Tip amount
-An tip amount can be processed in addition to the `totalAmount` using the `tipAmount` parameter.
+A tip amount can be processed in addition to the `totalAmount` using the `tipAmount` parameter.
 The tip amount will then be shown during the checkout process and be included in the response.
 Please note that a tip amount cannot be changed during/after the checkout.
 Just like the `totalAmount` it is an `NSDecimalNumber` so make sure to